ElsaTKO/ada-capstone/PRODUCT_PLAN.md

 ## Timeline
 ### [Trello board](https://trello.com/b/0NSFiRav/elsa-capstone)
 ### Friday Oct 9
 Have app set up with Mongo and Node.
-Have built a scraper to collect food truck data.
-Have API keys for Twitter and The Beer Mapping Project.
+Build a scraper to collect food truck data.

 ### Friday Oct 16
+Have API keys for Twitter and The Beer Mapping Project.
 Have brewery, distillery, and food truck data in database.
-Represent GeoJSON data on map through Google Maps API.

 ### Friday Oct 23
+Represent GeoJSON data on map through Google Maps API.
 Populate pop-up windows with data, including tweets and directions.

 ### Friday Oct 30
 Bug fixes, scope creep, and deploy to EC2.